mariusavram123/Final-CCNA/README.md

 - Configure IP addresses as per diagram.
 - You have been allocated the 192.168.2.0/24 range by your ISP to assign on the hosts and network devices of the company, subnet it for your need without wasting addresses.
 You need minimum 20 addresses for each VLAN
-- configure VLAN's on all the switches (VLAN 10 to 70) and subnet the IP address range allocated by your ISP.
+- configure VLANs on all the switches (VLAN 10 to 70) and subnet the IP address range allocated by your ISP.
 Note that you need another subnet for the connection with the WAN router
 - VLAN 70 is used as a management VLAN for network devices and hosts, configure it as native VLAN for the trunk links in the network.
 - Configure the trunk links where needed, disable DTP negotiations and set VLAN 70 as native VLAN
 - Configure CS2 as the spanning-tree root bridge for all VLANs and the CS1 switch as a secondary root for all VLAN's